open-mmlab/mmocr/docs/en/user_guides/config.md

     metrics=[...])
 ```

-`MultiDatasetsEvaluator` differs from single-dataset evaluation in two positions: rater category and prefix.
-The evaluator category must be `MultiDatasetsEvaluator` and cannot be omitted.
-The prefix is mainly used to distinguish the results of different datasets with the same evaluation metrics, see [MultiDatasetsEvaluation](../basic_concepts/evaluation.md).
+`MultiDatasetsEvaluator` differs from single-dataset evaluation in two aspects: `type` and `dataset_prefixes`.
+The evaluator type must be `MultiDatasetsEvaluator` and cannot be omitted.
+The `dataset_prefixes` is mainly used to distinguish the results of different datasets with the same evaluation metrics, see [MultiDatasetsEvaluation](../basic_concepts/evaluation.md).

 Assuming that we need to test accuracy on IC13 and IC15 datasets, the configuration is as follows.